 The term ‘whole grain’ is allowed to be used very loosely

-The nutritional value of flour made from whole grain is quite different from when you eat the grain in its entirely — such as when you cook quinoa, brown rice, or millet.
+The nutritional value of flour made from whole grain is quite different from when you eat the grain in its entirety — such as when you cook quinoa, brown rice, or millet.

 Zero trans fat